-In 2020-2021, we received 44 completed applications for our MA programs (28 school, 15 addiction, 1 unspecified) and 3 completed applications for our doctoral program.
-There are 69 students enrolled in the MA Counseling Program and 2 students enrolled in the Doctoral Program for fall 2020.
+In 2021-2022, we received 70 completed applications for our MA program (38 with the expressed interest in the school cognate, 32 with the expressed interest in the addiction cognate) and 2 completed applications for our doctoral program.
+There are 71 students enrolled in the MA Counseling Program and 3 students enrolled in the Doctoral Program for fall 2021.

 Table 2 presents number of students enrolled by cohort year and program.
 Demographic diversity is presented in Tables 3 - 5.